-If you suffer from lower back pain or the condition known colloquially as sciatica, you may be experiencing L4/L5 herniated nucleus pulposus (HNP) – or, more simply, a herniated disc between the fourth and fifth vertebrae in your lumbar spine.
-Also known as a ruptured or prolapsed disc, a disc herniation is a common type of degenerative spine condition that can sometimes be caused by an injury but is usually traced to the regular wear and tear that comes with aging.
-This condition can become painful when the herniated disc material – the nucleus pulposus – compresses the spinal cord, sciatic nerve, or another nerve in the spinal column.
+If you are experiencing lower back pain or the condition known colloquially as sciatica, you may have a L4/L5 herniated nucleus pulposus (HNP) – or, more simply, a herniated disc between the fourth and fifth vertebrae in your lumbar spine.
+Also known as a ruptured or prolapsed disc, a disc herniation is a common type of degenerative spine condition that can sometimes be caused by an injury but is usually traced to the regular wear and tear on the spine that comes with aging.
+This condition can become painful when the herniated disc material – the nucleus pulposus – compresses the spinal cord, sciatic nerve or another nerve in the spinal column.

 L4/L5 HNP can result in:

 - Soreness or stiffness in the legs, knees, or hip joints

 - Numbness or tingling

 Treatment options vary depending on the severity and cause of L4/L5 HNP, but in most cases disc herniation is manageable with a series of conservative, non-surgical treatments, including heat therapy, pain medication and exercise.
 In the event that your pain persists through several weeks of treatment, contact Laser Spine Institute.
 We can tell you more about how one of our minimally invasive, outpatient procedures might be able to help you find relief from back pain.